Market research in the marketing plan

 You can use this profile any time you need to describe the target.

+Use it with your marketing agencies, for example when you need to create new advertising and media campaigns.
 Use it with your sales and customer experience teams, so they understand who the customer is, and what makes them tick.

 Build it into your marketing plan, so everyone in your business has a clear picture of the target customer.